-Destinations for an autumn cycling holiday are more limited than the glowing myriad of mid-summer escapes – but with highs of 28°c and two average rainy days in October, the ‘Eternal Spring’ of the Canary Islands represent an obvious choice.
+Destinations for an off-season cycling holiday are more limited than the glowing myriad of mid-summer escapes – but with highs of 24°c and four average rainy days in November, the ‘Eternal Spring’ of the Canary Islands represent an obvious choice.

 Tenerife is a popular late season get-away, but images of climbing the same volcano six ways might not appeal to everyone – and daydreams of black sand shores could be an understandable deterrent of Lanzarote.